RealDeuce/torch/README.md

 Additionally, in D&D5e only:
 *  The single HUD control will trigger the 'Dancing Lights' cantrip if you have it.
-*  Failing that, it will perforrm the 'Light' cantrip if you have that.
+*  Failing that, it will perform the 'Light' cantrip if you have that.
 *  Failing that, if you have torches, it consumes one, decrementing the quantity on each use.
 *  The button will show as disabled when you turn on the HUD if you have no torches left.
-(It doesn't currently disable the button while the HUD remains open, though, after you have extinguished your last remaining torch.
-Room for improvement.)
 ## Changelog

 This has needed to be pieced together a bit, but here's what I've gleaned from the GIT history.
+* 1.4.0 - October 23, 2021 -
+  - (C-S-McFarland) Fix for bug when you have torch and light spell.
+  - (Lupestro) Major restructuring with cleanup of race conditions.
 * 1.3.2 - June 29, 2021 - (Lupestro, zarmstrong, lozalojo) Spanish updates and URL in module.json
 * 1.3.1 - June 29, 2021 - (Lupestro) Updated zh-tw translation from zeteticl and pt-br translation from rinnocenti to 100% of strings.
 Thanks y'all!
 * 1.3.0 - June 25, 2021 - (Lupestro) Incorporated pending Taiwan Chinese and Brazilian Portuguese translations from zeteticl and rinnocenti.